PeterCamilleri/rctp/README.md

 As a result, this toolkit is being developed for a number of reasons:

-1. To test the Ruby Compiler Conjecture.
+* To test the Ruby Compiler Conjecture.
-2. To build a platform that will permit others to develop compilers of their own.
+* To build a platform that will permit others to develop compilers of their own.
-3. To demonstrate the principles of compiler design and construction without all of the obscuring ceremony and boilerplate of more conventional languages.
+* To demonstrate the principles of compiler design and construction without all of the obscuring ceremony and boilerplate of more conventional languages.
-4. To promote programming education and exploration.
+* To promote programming education and exploration, not the least of which, is the fact that in writing this, I will learn a great deal as well.
-5. As an enabler for my own compiler based projects.
+* As an enabler for my own compiler based projects.

 #### Translators: